-- 4.7.1 Visual and mechanical inspections.
-Products shall be examined to verify that the materials, design, construction, physical dimensions, marking, and workmanship are as specified in the applicable requirements (see 3.3, 3.4, 3.6, and 3.7). - 4.7.2 Acoustic quality (see 3.5.1).
-A constant voltage having a value of $1.5 \text{ V} \pm 0.1 \text{ V}$ rms shall be applied at the proper contacts of the connector such that the voltage will be applied to the voice coil terminals of the earphone elements and the frequency shall be continuously varied from 100 Hz to 4,500 Hz and back to 100 Hz.
+4.7.1 Visual and mechanical inspections.
+Products shall be examined to verify that the materials, design, construction, physical dimensions, marking, and workmanship are in accordance with the applicable requirements (see 3.3, 3.4, 3.6, and 3.7).

+4.7.2 Acoustic quality (see 3.5.1).
+A constant voltage having a value of 1.5 V \pm 0.1 V RMS shall be applied at the proper contacts of the connector such that the voltage will be applied to the voice coil terminals of the earphone elements and the frequency shall be continuously varied from 100 Hz to 4,500 Hz and back to 100 Hz.